 location (i.e. the equivalent of a full pathname in a hierarchical file system)

+Also, a client through query parameters of the GET request MAY ask to receive IMDNs information as part of the object in the GET response.
+For further information see section 6.2.3.

 Each object resource in a given storage is identified by “resourceURL” containing an “objectId”, which is a string that MUST be unique in the context of that storage (under the same box and over the lifetime of that box, even if the object is deleted).
 The objectId is assigned by the storage server.
 Note: “operations” is a reserved keyword and MUST NOT be used as an objectId.

 The path for any object in the network storage is made up of a sequence of folder names starting from the root folder and ending with the given object’s objectId where the folder names and the objectId are separated by a “/” (U+002F) character.